nameless323/KiotoEngine/Codestyle.md

 #include "Source\Debug\Logger.h"
 ```

-All of a project's header files should be listed as descendants of the project's source directory without use of UNIX directory shortcuts `.` (the current directory) or `..` (the parent directory).
+All of the project's header files should be listed as descendants of the project's source directory without the use of UNIX directory shortcuts `.` (the current directory) or `..` (the parent directory).
 For example, Source/Base.h should be included as:

 ```cpp
 #include "Source\Base.h"